alifeee/blogtest/factorio-proximity-chat/factorio-proximity-chat.md

 ### Using Mumble

 I found a *lot* of different documentation for Mumble and Mumble's PA.
 There was a [wiki][Mumble wiki#PA], a [website][Mumble website#PA], and [some markdown files][Mumble md#PA].
 These were, respectively: outdated with a banner saying as such; outdated with no such information; and up-to-date.
-Initially, I did not find the markdown files buried in the GitHub repository, so naturally after seeing the wiki was outdated, I used the (unbeknownst to me at the time) outdated website.
+Initially, I did not find the third guide (the up to date one), so naturally after seeing the wiki was outdated, I used the second, outdated (unbeknownst to me at the time) guide.
 This had several pages:

 - [Positional Audio (PA) explanation for users](https://www.mumble.info/documentation/user/positional-audio/)
 - [Positional Audio (PA) explanation for developers](https://www.mumble.info/documentation/developer/positional-audio/)